wastoresh/azure-powershell/src/ElasticSan/docs/New-AzElasticSanVolumeSnapshot.md

   - `[ElasticSanName <String>]`: The name of the ElasticSan.
   - `[Id <String>]`: Resource identity path
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
-  - `[SnapshotName <String>]`: The name of the Volume Snapshot.
+  - `[SnapshotName <String>]`: The name of the snapshot within the given subscription, resource and volume group.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[VolumeGroupName <String>]`: The name of the VolumeGroup.
   - `[VolumeName <String>]`: The name of the Volume.

-SNAPSHOTCREATEPAYLOAD <ISnapshotCreate>: Payload for Volume Snapshot create or update requests.
+PARAMETER <ISnapshot>: Response for Volume Snapshot request.
-  - `Volume <String[]>`: List of Volumes to attach to a Snapshot Set.
-  - `[Incremental <Boolean?>]`: Whether a snapshot is incremental.
-Incremental snapshots on the same disk occupy less space than full snapshots and can be diffed.
+  - `[Location <String>]`: The geo-location where the resource lives.
+  - `[Tag <IResourceTags>]`: Azure resource tags.
+    - `[(Any) <String>]`: This indicates any property can be added to this object.
+  - `[CreationDataSourceUri <String>]`: If createOption is Copy, this is the ARM id of the source snapshot or disk.
+If createOption is Restore, this is the ARM-like id of the source disk restore point.

 ## RELATED LINKS